Can I Use My Will to Distribute Insurance Proceeds?

 Depending on which type of nomination you made in your insurance policy, you may or may not use your will to override that nomination to change your initial beneficiary.

 1. Trust nomination

-For insurance policies entered into after 1 September 2009, under section 49L of the Insurance Act, you may make a trust nomination in your insurance policy in favour of your spouse and/or children.
+Under section 132 of the Insurance Act, you may make a trust nomination in your insurance policy in favour of your spouse and/or children.